Gongsun Zan

 Gongsun Zan (before 161 (Note: According to Liu Bei's biography in Records of the Three Kingdoms, Gongsun Zan was older than Liu Bei, and Liu Bei treated Gongsun Zan like an elder brother.
-Since Liu Bei was born in 161, Gongsun Zan's birth year must be earlier. (瓒年长，先主以兄事之。) Records of the Three Kingdoms, vol. 32) - April or May 199 (Note: According to Liu Xie's biography in the Book of the Later Han, Yuan Shao occupied Yijing (with Gongsun Zan dying in the siege) in the 3rd month of Jian'an 4.
-This corresponds to 14 Apr to 12 May 199 on the Julian calendar. ([建安]四年春三月，袁绍攻公孙瓒于易京，获之。) Houhanshu, vol.09)), courtesy name Bogui, was a Chinese military general, politician, and warlord who lived during the late Eastern Han dynasty.
+Since Liu Bei was born in 161, Gongsun Zan's birth year must be earlier.) - April or May 199 (Note: According to Liu Xie's biography in the Book of the Later Han, Yuan Shao occupied Yijing (with Gongsun Zan dying in the siege) in the 3rd month of Jian'an 4.
+This corresponds to 14 Apr to 12 May 199 on the Julian calendar.)), courtesy name Bogui, was a Chinese military general, politician, and warlord who lived during the late Eastern Han dynasty.

 Early life and battles with foreign tribes

 Gongsun Zan was born in Lingzhi, Liaoxi Commandery (遼西郡), which is present-day Qian'an, Hebei.
 He served in the secretariat commandery.
 His appearance was striking and his voice imposing.
 Furthermore, he was a talented orator.
 During any discussions, he would not waste time on trivial matters and concentrate on the important with great memory and pertinence in his arguments.
 The local Administrator (太守), whose surname was Hou (侯), was greatly impressed and married his daughter to him.
 He also sent him to study under the tutelage of Lu Zhi, where he bonded with Liu Bei, one of his classmates.
 Since Gongsun Zan was older, Liu Bei treated him like an older brother.

 He was appointed as official serving in a commandery.
 When his Administrator (太守), whose surname was Liu (劉), was summoned by the Minister of Justice (廷尉) for an offense.
 Gongsun Zan drove his chariot and supported him during the travel.
 When he was exiled to Rinan Commandery (日南郡) in Jiao Province, Gongsun Zan decided to accompany him and prepared rice and meat as offering to his ancestors on the northern hill.
 There, raising his cup, he declared: "I was a son and now a subordinate, going to Rinan.
 Now, the place is hard to live and I'm uncertain if I may one day return.
 Therefore, I pay my respect to my ancestors."
 He was so passionate in his demonstration that none did not cry watching him.
 As they were going south, Administrator Liu was pardoned.

 Gongsun Zan was nominated as a xiaolian (civil service candidate) and appointed as Chief Clerk (長史) in Liaodong.
 During a patrol with tens of horsemen, he met hundreds of Xianbei riders.
 While retreating, Gongsun Zan told to his men that if they did not fight back then they would all be killed.
 With blade attached on both ends of his spear, he led the charge through the barbarians, killing and wounding them by dozens while losing half of his troop, managing to escape.
 The Xianbei fearful of him did not dare to pursue.
 He was promoted to Prefect (令) of Zhuo County (涿縣).